typst/packages/packages/preview/gentle-clues/0.7.0/README.md

 ![Overview of the predefined clues](gc_overview.svg)

 `abstract`, `info`, `question`, `memo`, `task`, `idea`, `tip`, `quote`, `success`, `warning`, `error`, `example`.

+#### Language support

+This package does use [linguify](https://github.com/jomaway/typst-linguify) to support multiple languages.

+**Header titles:**
+The language of the header titles is detected automatically from the `context text.lang`.
+Currently the following languages are supported: "en", "de", "es", "fr".

+If an unsupported language is set it will fallback to english as default.
+Feel free to open a PR with your language added to the `lang.toml` file.

 ### Define your own clue